 Total Company Revenue.
-The increase in both U.S. and international organic revenues was driven by strong volume gains in CAG Diagnostics recurring revenue, supported by our differentiated diagnostic technologies and expanded commercial organization that are driving increased volumes from new and existing customers in our reference laboratory business and the continued expansion of our CAG Diagnostics instrument installed base.
-Our Water business also contributed to our international growth, primarily from higher sales volumes of our Colilert test products and related accessories.
-Total company revenue included approximately \$58.3 million in 2018 that was attributed to the New Revenue Standard.
+The increase in both U.S. and international organic revenues was driven by strong volume gains in CAG Diagnostics recurring revenue, supported by our differentiated diagnostic technologies and expanded commercial organization that are driving increased volumes from new and existing customers in our reference laboratory business.
+We also had high growth in consumable revenues, supported by the impact of the continued expansion of our CAG Diagnostics instrument installed base globally.
+Our Water business also contributed to our overall growth, primarily from higher sales volumes of our Colilert test products and related accessories.
+Our LPD business growth was primarily due to increased demand for African swine fever testing programs and diagnostic testing for alternative food sources, including poultry, which more than offset lower recurring swine testing in China, as well as increased herd health screening.
+The impact of currency movements decreased revenue by 1.8%.